lcarsde/lcarswm/readme.md

 * Libraries for XLib, randr, xpm, glib and pango.
 Check the travis yaml for details via the corresponding dev libs.

 ## Known issues
-* The frame window is drawing over the background and not scaling with popups
 * If screens lay over one another they are not "merged" but draw over one another

 ## To Do